Corticofugal control equates to the fact that as the pathway begins in

 periaqueductal gray cells activate neurons in the midline pons (nucleus

-fibers to the spinal cord that end on laminas I and V of the posterior
+descending fibers to the spinal cord that end on laminas I and V of the

-horn and act to inhibit pain.
-This is activated by safe and
+posterior horn and act to inhibit pain.
+This is activated by safe

 visceral pain signal.
 Cells in lamina V of the posterior column that